maria137-art/MayaAnimScripts/README.md

 # MayaAnimScripts
-A repository for mini anim-related scripts.
+A repository for mini anim-related scripts!

+Most made to assign to hotkeys.